photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 after going through a short list of [system requirements](#system-requirements).

 !!! verified "PhotoPrismPi"
-    The easiest way to run PhotoPrism on a Raspberry Pi is with [PhotoPrismPi](https://github.com/guysoft/PhotoPrismPi) by [Guy Sheffer](https://github.com/guysoft).
-Simply install the image on an SD card, plug it into the Pi and boot it.
-Once you log in, PhotoPrism is already installed and running!
+    The easiest way to run PhotoPrism on a Raspberry Pi is with [PhotoPrismPi](raspberry-pi/microsd-card.md).[^1] Simply [flash the image](raspberry-pi/microsd-card.md) to an SD card, plug it into the Pi and boot it.
+After a few minutes, our latest release will be ready to use!

 ### System Requirements ###